NateEag/next-vcs/readme.md

 for diffing and merging arbitrary languages?
 Probably wouldn't quite work, but it's the germ of an idea.
 With the right language-agnostic API this is possible
 - whether that API already exists is the unknown for me here.
+[tree-sitter](https://tree-sitter.github.io/tree-sitter/) is probably the right basis for this, and in fact [difftastic](https://github.com/Wilfred/difftastic) is a first cut at doing exactly that job.

 [This paper on comparing Git's diff algorithms](https://link.springer.com/article/10.1007/s10664-019-09772-z) has a